Woozworld: History

 Woozworld was originally named KidStudio 2.0, which was launched in 2007.
 In 2009, it was relaunched as Woozworld.
 Woozworld allows tweens and teens to interact in a virtual reality based environment.
-In only a few months, users created no less than two million virtual spaces and organized numerous events: theme parks, restaurants. games, parties, support groups, charitable events, and much more.
+In only a few months, users created no less than two million virtual spaces and organized numerous events: theme parks, restaurants, games, parties, support groups, charitable events, and much more.
 Woozworld allows users to design their own online realities where they can create their own avatar, do fun quests, trade and sell items, set up new virtual spaces, and create their own businesses.
-Woozworld was mainly created for tweens to express themselves in different ways.
-The service is designed for teenagers, and the average age of users being between 12 and 25.
+Woozworld was mainly created for young people to express themselves in different ways.

 The Innovation Exchange listed Woozworld as one of the most innovative Canadian technology companies in 2011, and About.com awarded it with the 2012 Readers' Choice Award for Best Website for Teens: Gaming and Virtual Worlds.
 In late 2011, Woozworld launched WoozIn, a Social Network for users.
 More than 14 million virtual spaces were created by 2011.
 In 2012, Woozworld was nominated for the British Academy of Film and Television Arts (BAFTA) in the Best Website Category.
 The company ranked #5 out of 427 on a 360Kid list of highest trafficked virtual worlds in September 2012.

 In 2014, Woozworld announced the appointment of Simonetta Lulli as the President and CEO.
 Previously Simonetta Lulli spent 10 years creating the profitable international business of Habbo Hotel as Head of Marketing.

 In May 2014, Woozworld launched the official mobile expansion of the game on iOS.
 Players could now play cross-platform between web and mobile.
 Since launching on iOS in May 2014, Woozworld saw 300,000 downloads over that year, almost all viral, reached #1 in the App Store in different countries as well ranking #2 in Gross Revenues for Social Network apps, only after Skype.
 This made Woozworld the first social MMO (Massively Multiplayer Online) community to offer a full cross-platform experience with continuous gameplay between desktop and mobile devices.
 In order to adapt Woozworld’s graphically rich world of avatars and virtual spaces for multiple devices, Woozworld developed an innovative Isometric engine and redefined its graphic production pipeline that was initially based on Adobe Flash Technology to make it compatible with Unity3D technologies.
 While a year later, Woozworld launched the official Android version of the Woozworld app.